$L^\infty$ cohomology is intersection cohomology: Lipschitz retractions

 \subsection{Lipschitz retractions of subanalytic germs.}

 We are now ready to construct the desired strong deformation retraction.
 Given $X \subset \R^n$ we define:

 Observe that $\hat{X}$ is a subset of $\C_{n+1}(1)$.

-In the theorem below we write $d_xr$ for $x$ generic although $r$ is not smooth, since, like all the mappings in this paper, $r$ is implicitly assumed to be subanalytic and thus smooth on a (subanalytic) dense subset.
+In the theorem below we write $d_xr_t$ for the derivative of $r_t$ which exists for $x$ generic although $r_t$ is not smooth since, like all the mappings in this paper, $r$ is implicitly assumed to be subanalytic and thus smooth on a (subanalytic) dense subset.